joshgerdes/jekyll-uno/_drafts/azure-optimisation-engine.md

 If the deployment fails for some reason, you can simply repeat it, as it is idempotent _(ie they can be applied multiple times without changing the result)_.
 The same process is used if you want to upgrade a previous deployment with the latest version.
 You just have to keep the same deployment options, so make sure you document them.

-We will now go through and install the pre-requisites from scratch, as in this article, I will be deploying the Azure Optimization Engine from our local workstation_._
+We will now go through and install the pre-requisites from scratch, as in this article, I will be deploying the Azure Optimization Engine from our local workstation.

+You can also install from the [Azure Cloud Shell,](https://luke.geek.nz/azure/setup-azure-cloud-shell/ "Azure Cloud Shell")

 ##### Install Azure PowerShell & Microsoft Graph modules